konflux-ci/build-definitions/task/fbc-fips-check-oci-ta/0.2/MIGRATION.md

 If you have many large images and want to speed up FIPS checking, you can enable matrix mode:

 1. Set `NUM_WORKERS` to the desired number of parallel workers (e.g., `"4"`)
-2. Add `output-image` parameter pointing to your output image URL
+2. Add `ociStorage` parameter pointing to your OCI storage URL
 3. Add `fbc-fips-check-worker-oci-ta` tasks with matrix expansion

 Example pipeline configuration for matrix mode: